geotools/geotools/docs/user/library/render/style.rst

 * strikethroughText(true): When true instructs the renderer to strikethrough labels

 * kerning(true): When true enables text kerning (adjustment of space between characters to get a more compact and readable layout)

+* displacementMode: Comma separated list of label displacement directions for point/polygon labels (used along with maxDisplacement).
+The indicated directions will be tried in turn.
+                    Valid values are cardinal directions abbreviations, in particular, N, W, E, S, NW, NE, SW, SE.

 Raster Symbolizer
 '''''''''''''''''